 why is this important?

-An effective CEDS allows a region to maximize it’s potential by serving as a roadmap for future economic development endeavors.
+An effective CEDS allows a region to maximize its potential by serving as a roadmap for future economic development endeavors.
 A CEDS qualifies a region for U.S. Economic Development Administration (EDA) funding assistance, under its Public Works and Economic Adjustment Assistance programs.
-Furthermore, a CEDS is also a prerequisite for designation by EDA as an Economic Development District (EDD), and must be updated every five years in order to stay relevant with changing economic conditions.
+The CEDS must be fully updated every five years in order to stay relevant with changing economic conditions, with annual progress reports.

 what is Valley Vision’s role?

-Valley Vision has been granted the planning organization to serve as the project manager for the CEDS process.
-Valley Vision is seeking public comment from the Sacramento Capital Region on the draft of the Comprehensive Economic Development Strategy (CEDS), the Prosperity Strategy.
+Valley Vision serves as the project manager for the CEDS process.
+Valley Vision is seeking public comment from stakeholders in the Greater Sacramento Region on the draft CEDS.

 CEDS Public Input

-The DRAFT 2019 CEDS is posted for public comment for 30 days.
-The six-county regional CEDS draft will be accessible below:
+The DRAFT 2020 CEDS was posted for public comment for 30 days.
+The comment period closed March 13, 2020.
+The six-county regional CEDS draft is accessible below.

-Comments submitted for the CEDS Prosperity Strategy to Valley Vision, will be accepted over a 30 day review period from draft release.
-The CEDS will review and respond to public commentary within a reasonable time.
-The CEDS Steering Committee will consider adoption of the CEDS document, and the final publication of the CEDS will release in March 2020.
+Comments submitted for the CEDS review to Valley Vision, will be accepted over the 30 day review period.
+Comments will be reviewed and responded to within a reasonable time.
+The CEDS Steering Committee will consider adoption of the CEDS upon approval by the region’s six county Boards of Supervisors.
+The report will be submitted to EDA April 1, 2020.

-The CEDS is conducted in connection with the Prosperity Partnership: Greater Sacramento Area Economic Council, Sacramento Area Council of Governments, Sacramento Metropolitan Chamber of Commerce, and Valley Vision.
+The CEDS is conducted in collaboration with the Prosperity Partnership: Greater Sacramento Area Economic Council, Sacramento Area Council of Governments, Sacramento Metropolitan Chamber of Commerce, and Valley Vision.

-The findings, conclusions, and recommendations are based on multiple sources and work product that include but are not limited to the Prosperity Partnership, RW Ventures, Brookings Institution, Centers of Excellence, and regional partners, and do not necessarily reflect the views of the U.S. Department of Commerce Economic Development Administration.
+The findings, conclusions, and recommendations are based on multiple sources and work product that include but are not limited to the Prosperity Partnership, RW Ventures, Brookings Institution, Centers of Excellence, and regional partners.